sunnyvalechha/Docker/README.md

 A: Earlier Ubuntu, RedHat, or Python runtime base images were used, which were exposed to some kind of vulnerabilities by hackers.
 We moved to a Python distro-less image that only has the Python runtime and does not have any other basic packages like 'ls' or 'cd'.
 So this provides us with a high level of security.
 That's how our applications are not exposed to any OS or Os related vulnerabilities.

+Q: How to find distroless images?
+A: Google > distroless images > Github > https://github.com/GoogleContainerTools/distroless
+Go to a folder like Python> readme.md > base image

 **Practical:**

         yum install go -y